 On the other hand, if you have limited patience with assertions about the spiritual life of your possessions, and the benefits of engaging in conversation with inanimate objects, you might have problems engaging with this book.
 Additionally, certain key aspects of Kondo’s methodology may seem impractical to carry out in the real life of a typical American: notably, the notion that it is possible to complete the entire discard-and-organize operation for a whole household “in one fell swoop,” rather than in stages.
 The author admits to a lifelong obsession with tidying, and anecdotes of her childhood recreation hours spent discarding her siblings’ belongings and organizing their rooms offer a revealing (and somewhat disturbing) glimpse of how Kondo found her calling.
 Her assumption that others might choose – or be able – to spend so much of their time on this single-minded pursuit may not sit well with all readers.

 In any case, it’s a slim enough volume, and a quick read.
 Readers on a quest to slay the clutter demon may benefit from picking up The Life-Changing Magic of Tidying Up and adding some new ammunition to their organizing arsenal.

-Disclaimer: I received a copy of this audiobook from the publisher as part of the Solid Gold Reviewer program administered by Audiobook Jukebox.
+Disclaimer: I received this book from Blogging for Books for this review.
 No payment was received in return for a review.
 The receipt of the book had no influence on the opinions expressed in my review.